CloudSecurityAlliance/gsd-project/data-formats/Thoughts-on-data-formats.md

 The GSD can use other peoples data formats, especially if we clearly label them as such.
 We can also provide mappings, e.g. OSV:affected:package:name maps to CVE:product:product_name to translate the data and make it easier to consume.

+# GSD Identifer data components

+What data components MUST/SHOULD/CAN a GSD identifier have, what is the bare minimum to make these useful?

 ## a GSD Identifier MUST have:

 * Identifier